AdiIRC/apiv2/docs/tutorial/chapter6/README.md

 }
 ```

-Now its tempting to simply do a string replace on argument.Data but we have to consider that text smilies start with colons and the text part of the message is separated on a colon.
+Now its tempting to simply do a string replace on argument.Data however we have to consider that text smilies start with colons and the text part of the message is separated on a colon.
 We could accidentally turn the message into one AdiIRC does not understand.

 So we'll have to do our work on message and then reassemble it manually.